Work in the Simulation Center

 Are you interested in becoming a Standardized Patient or Standardized Participant (SP)?

 Requirements: A Standardized Patient or Standardized Participant must be a high school graduate.
-Employment is through a temporary agency used by Winthrop University Hospital.
+Employment is through a temporary agency used by NYU Winthrop Hospital.

 Becoming a Standardized Patient/Participant